 Mr Bahrami’s expertise in cardiac and transplant surgery includes:

-- endoscopic valve repair and replacement
+- minimally invasive endoscopic mitral valve repair

 - endoscopic surgical treatment of atrial fibrillation